chiefbiiko/bwt/README.md

  *
  * typ must be a supported BWT version, currently that is Typ.BWTv0 only.
  * iat and exp denote the issued-at and expiry ms timestamps of a token.
- * kid is the public key identifier of the issuing party.
+ * kid is the public key identifier of the issuing peer.
  */
 export interface Header {
   typ: Typ;